Your Legal Advocate

 • A care manager’s failure to screen for allergies to medications.

-• A nurses failure to observe signs of distress, overmedication or similar problems.
+• A nurse’s failure to observe signs of distress, overmedication or similar problems.

 • A nurse’s accidental administration of wrong medications or wrong doses, or failure to administer medication on schedule.

-• Abuse of medication by any responsible party through administration of drugs for the purpose of controlling residents rather than for any medical need.
+• Abuse of medication by any responsible party through the administration of drugs for the purpose of controlling residents rather than for any medical need.

 • There have been a number of documented cases in which nursing home staff members have stolen residents’ painkillers.
 Although this is a criminal matter, it can also mean that the resident was not receiving or will not receive the intended medications, further complicating care plans.

 Results of prescription and medication errors can range from minor reactions to serious endangerment of the well-being of a nursing home resident.
-If your loved one became seriously ill, had to be hospitalized, suffered permanent debilitation or died as a result of a prescription or medication error in a nursing home, talk to an attorney with knowledge of abuse and neglect cases.
-You and your family may be eligible for compensation to cover medical expenses, funeral and burial costs, and/or loss of quality of life or loss of companionship.
+If your loved one became seriously ill, had to be hospitalized, suffered permanent debilitation or passed away as a result of a prescription error in a nursing home, our skilled lawyers for medication error cases in Illinois nursing homes can analyze your situation in full confidentiality.

 If Your Loved One Was Harmed Through A Prescription Mistake In A Nursing Home, Get Answers Now | Contact A Chicago Lawyer